- Columns Shortcode

 Regulations of Access: 5.
 Chromebook User Manual

-All students must adhere to the Chromebook User Manual to ensure their device is working optimally.
+All students must adhere to the Chromebook User Manual (Google Doc) to ensure their device is working optimally.

 Limitation of Liability